shivanijogiya/KrishiNyaya-AI/README.md

-#  NyayaAI — AI-Powered Indian Legal Assistant
+#  NyayaAI — AI Powered Indian Legal Assistant

 NyayaAI is a **Retrieval-Augmented Generation (RAG)** based legal assistant designed to simplify access to Indian laws and governance information.